EXPRESSCLUSTER/Log-Analysis/Azure_Monitor_Agent.md

-# Azure Log Analytics with Azure Monitor Agent
+# Azure Log Analytics with Azure Arc-enabled servers and Azure Monitor Agent
-This guide details how to set up an Azure Monitor Agent to collect ECX log files from on-premises Windows server nodes, monitor them for error events, and send email alerts when errors are detected.
+This guide details how to set up Azure Monitor to collect ECX log files from on-premises Windows VM server nodes, monitor them for error events, and send email alerts when errors are detected.
 Note that since the legacy Log Analytics agent will be deprecated by August 2024, the Azure Monitor agent is used here.
 This guide details how to set this up for ECX VM nodes in an on-premises environment.

 In order to use Azure Monitor Agent to analyze ECX log files, you will first need an Azure account.
 Then you will need to create the following resources in Azure:
 1. Resource Group